 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Buying VoIP for your business is going to save you money over a traditional phone line.
-And if you are using a clunky VoIP service from an ancient provider, you may be able to switch to something sleeker without losing anything except the frustration.
+And if you are already using a VoIP service from a clunky provider, you may be able to switch to something sleeker without losing anything except the frustration.

 We spoke with:

 - Gregg, who manages IT services for a living.
 He knows the good and bad of different VoIP options and helps businesses stay protected from hacks.

 - Jason, who has been working in call centers for nearly 30 years and just bought VoIP for his enterprise organization.
 He’s attuned to what’s important for your employees, whether they’re remote or in an office.